Table of Contents

 Urine volume will be decreased unless the cause of dehydration is polyuria or diuretics.

-Specific gravity will be high and low fractional excretion of sodium.
+Specific gravity will be high and fractional excretion of sodium will also increase.

-Hypotonic dehydration occurs when sodium loss is more than water loss which will decrease the serum osmolality and result in shift of fluids from the extracellular space into the cells.
+Hypotonic dehydration occurs when sodium loss is more than water loss which will decrease the serum osmolality.
+It results in shifting of water from the extracellular space into the cells.
 The cells will swell and cerebral edema may occur.

 The term hyponatremia should be used with caution in cases of dehydration as most cases of hyponatremia imply excess water retention, not dehydration.